 In specialist schools tailored curricula are delivered by highly trained teachers with access to equipment and resources designed specifically for SEN pupils.
 In most cases teaching takes place in small classes which allows the maximum amount of time to be allocated to each individual, who in turn is able to learn at his or her own pace.

 Fulneck School is an independent boarding and day school with a dedicated learning support unit (LSU) providing continuity of teaching and support from Year 2 to Year 13.
-The school has met the criteria of The Council for the Registration of Schools Teaching Dyslexic Pupils (CReSTeD) continually since 1996 and has recently been approved for a further period of three years under Category DU as a school offering a dyslexic unit, with specialist staff and teachers who can accommodate pupils’ needs in the classroom.
+The school has met the criteria of The Council for the Registration of Schools Teaching Dyslexic Pupils (CReSTeD) continually since 1996 and is approved under Category DU as a school offering a dyslexic unit, with specialist staff and teachers who can accommodate pupils’ needs in the classroom.
 The aim of the LSU at Fulneck is to identify individual special needs and to provide teaching programmes and strategies to allow every student access to the curriculum at a level commensurate with their intellectual ability.
 Tuition is in small groups or 1:1 delivered by experienced and specialist teachers using a range of multi-sensory teaching methods and technology.